 I love buttercream, it is so easy to make and adding some lime juice gives it a light citrus tang which complements this cake.
 Much as I like it though, you can easily have too much.
 So I haven’t gone overboard with it using about two thirds to sandwich the cakes together.
 The rest was then spread in a thin layer on top and an even thinner layer around the edge to give the cake a fashionable, semi-naked finish.
 Which means you can still see the layers of the cake through the outer frosting.

 You don’t need anything else between the layers but, if you are feeling generous, you could add a layer of summer fruit jam to accentuate the berry flavour of the cake.
 Alternatively, some lime curd would also make a nice addition.
-This recipe for lime curd is from the BBC website if you fancy making your own.
+This recipe for lime curd is from Only Crumbs Remain my other website if you fancy making your own.

 I think summer berries go so well with lime, which is why to give this cake a lovely summery feel I topped the cake with berries.
 They look pretty too.
 The harvest of summer berries from the allotment is tailing off now so I used a mixture of raspberries from the allotment with some strawberries and blue berries from the market.
 To complete the decoration I added a few more whole pistachio nuts and sprinkled them on top.
 Finally, a light dusting of icing sugar and the cake is complete.